 - Sensitivity to the tape used

-- Generation of a sensitivity to a new allergen (rare), which occurs approximately 10 days following testing
+- Generation of sensitivity to a new allergen (rare), which occurs approximately 10 days following testing

-- Reactivation of the original rash, with the dermatitis becoming more widespread
+- Reactivation of the original rash, with dermatitis becoming more widespread

 - Darker skin may develop dark patches that persist for many weeks/months

-- These complications may make interpretation of test results difficult.
-Therefore, retesting may be required, sometimes one allergen at a time, to confirm results.
+- These complications may make the interpretation of test results difficult.
+Therefore, retesting may be required, sometimes one allergen at a time, to confirm the results.

 Medications can also interfere with the results of a patch test.
-Different drugs can either suppressor increase the risk of developing allergic reactions, which reduces the accuracy of the test.
-These include: antihistamines, tricyclic antidepressants, heartburn medications and the asthma medication omalizumab.
+Different drugs can either suppress or increase the risk of developing allergic reactions, which reduces the accuracy of the test.
+These drugs can include antihistamines, tricyclic antidepressants, heartburn medications, and the asthma medication omalizumab.
 Patients may need to stop taking medications for up to 10 days before a patch test, depending on how quickly they are cleared from the system.

 By understanding the cause of their allergic dermatitis, patients can proceed with reducing symptoms or eliminating potential triggers of their symptoms.
 Treatment management plans may consist of medications, immunotherapy, dietary changes, and/or alterations to their work or home environment.